noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [Ah, no, errr...]

 [You forgot, didn’t you?!
-You wiped out the memory of that time into oblivion!!?!
-You just put it away in your mind, thinking that “It’s just Alice anyway, so it’s okay”, didn’t you!!?!]
+You wiped out the memory of that time into oblivion?!
+You just put it away in your mind, thinking that “It’s just Alice anyway, so it’s okay”, didn’t you?!]

 [...I-I’m sorry!!!
 T-That’s not it, I’m not thinking that it’s just Alice anyway or anything like that...
 It’s just that there was quite the commotion around